AyuKamakin/SIFT_vs_ORB_vs_FAST_and_ORB/README.md

 # SIFT_vs_ORB_vs_FAST_and_ORB
 A Jupyter Notebook comparing keypoint detection and matching algorithms (SIFT, ORB, FAST+ORB) on images with BFMatcher and RANSAC filtering.

-# README

-## 📘 Working with the notebook: Comparison of keypoint detection and matching algorithms

 ###  Environment setup

 If you are working in Google Colab, install the dependencies: